Israeli forces ‘block entrances to Jenin’ as deadly raid enters fourth day

 As of Thursday, the death toll in Israeli raids had reached 12.
 Dozens have also been wounded and detained.

-The situation at Jenin government hospital on Friday was “dire”, Saadi said, with medical staff struggling to provide care to patients amid power cuts and fuel shortages caused by the ongoing Israeli operation.
+On Friday, the situation at Jenin government hospital was “dire”, Saadi said, with medical staff struggling to provide care to patients amid power cuts and fuel shortages caused by the ongoing Israeli operation.

 Al Jazeera’s Hamdah Salhut said many Palestinians in the occupied West Bank, including in Jenin, fear Israel will do “just as it did in Gaza”.